The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: The Roman Stage

-About Gateaux's stay in Rome, we do not have many details.
-An interesting document, found in the fund of the Acad\'emie des Sciences in Paris, is the draft of a report Gateaux had to write at the end of his journey, probably for the David Weill fundation.
-He mentioned there that he arrived in Rome {\it in the last days of October}, at the precise moment of elections for the Parliament, so that {\it lectures were delayed until the end of November}.
-As Gateaux only mentions that he followed two Volterra's lectures in Rome (one of Mathematical Physics, the other about application of functional calculus to Mechanics), it is probable that the delay refers to Volterra political involvements.
-But as Gateaux wrote, this enabled him to {\it learn the few Italian he needed to perfectly understand the lectures.} He added: {\it If long studies are necessary to know Italian perfectly, in return a few weeks are sufficient to a French to learn the rudiments of it.} He lived on the Corso Vittorio-Emmanuele at the number 72, near the Torre Argentina square, as he indicated in the heading of the letter he sent to Volterra on November 21st, 1913 asking him for a meeting in order to discuss his research program.
+About Gateaux's stay in Rome, I do not have many details.
+An interesting document, found in the Paris Academy, is the draft of a report written by Gateaux at the end of his stay for the David Weill foundation.\footnote{A very touching aspect of the report written by Gateaux for the David Weill foundation can be found in the pages where he described the nonmathematical aspects of his journey.
+Gateaux mentioned how he regretted that Italy and the Italian language were so little known in France, when, on the contrary, France and French were widely known within Italian society.} He mentioned there that he had arrived in Rome in the last days of October and that he followed two of Volterra's courses in Rome (one in Mathematical Physics, the other about application of functional calculus to Mechanics).
 Gateaux seems to have worked quite actively in Rome.
-A first note in the Rendiconti dell'Accademia dei Lincei is published in December 1913 (\cite{Gateaux2}) where he extended the results of the previous paper.
-Moreover, on the postcard sent by Borel to Volterra on January 1st, 1914 with his best wishes for the new 1914 year (a sentence sounding strangely to the ears of one knowing what was going to happen soon\dots ), Borel mentioned how he was glad to learn that Volterra was absolutely satisfied with Gateaux in Rome.
-And indeed, the young man published three more notes during his stay (\cite{Gateaux3},\cite{Gateaux4},\cite{Gateaux5}), but also began the redaction of more detailed articles - found afterwards among his papers after the war.
-L\'evy (in \cite{Gateaux7}, p.70) mentioned that two versions of this paper were found, both dated from March 1914.
+A first note to the Accademia dei Lincei (\citett{Gateaux2}) where he extended the results of his previous note to the Paris Academy was published in December 1913.
+On a postcard sent by Borel to Volterra on 1 January 1914, Borel mentioned how he was glad to learn that Volterra was satisfied with Gateaux.
+The young man published three more notes during his stay (\citeauthor{Gateaux3}, \citeyear{Gateaux3}, \citeyear{Gateaux4}, \citeyear{Gateaux5}), and also began to write more detailed articles---found after the war among his papers.\footnote{L\'evy (in \citett{Gateaux7}, page 70) mentioned that, in one case, two versions of the same paper were found, both dated March 1914.}